shuai-xu/flink/docs/concepts/runtime.md

 In the original *chain* version, the operator after head must be *OneInputStreamOperator*.
 The operator structure in *chain* is linear or tree-like.
 Currently as an extension, we support *TwoInputStreamOperator* at any position in *chain*.
 The operator structure in *chain* becomes a DAG.
 This behavior also can be configured, see [chaining docs](../dev/stream/operators/#task-chaining-and-resource-groups).
-The figure below described a typical scenario.
+The figure below describes a typical scenario.

 **Attention**: the current implementation is not completed yet since there are some trial functions need to support better.
 The main reason is that there is a conflict between *EXACTLY_ONCE* checkpoint mode and input dynamic selection of *TwoInputStreamOperator*.